deeexcee-io/squidlet/README.md

 ## Is it Accurate?

 You may need to tweak the threads.
-Obviously the higher the thread count the more prone it is to missing a port.
+Obviously the higher the thread count the more prone it is to either missing a port or reporting false positives.
 I found 20 to be both accurate and fast (enough).

 # Install and Useage